Look Under Your Feet for Poetry by the Street

 Aissatou Thiam is 7 years old, and her short, funny poem about ants in her pants is located on Flower Avenue across the street from the Sligo Seventh Day Adventist Church near the Carroll Avenue intersection.

-More poems will be stamped soon along Philadelphia Avenue during new sidewalk construction there and in future sidewalk projects.
-You can read all 20 of the winning poems here.
+More poems will be stamped across the city during new sidewalk construction or repairs.
+You can read all 20 winning poems here.